4training/mediawiki-extensions-ForTrainingTools/README.md

 # ForTrainingTools extension
 This MediaWiki extension adds custom functionality for the https://www.4training.net website.
-Currently it has one feature:
+Currently it adds two menu entries for logged-in users to start tools on worksheet translations.
+This part is found in the includes/ subdirectory and is in PHP.
+A JavaScript part (based on JQuery) is found in the resources/ subdirectory and handles user interaction with these menu items: When a user clicks on one, the script sends a POST request to the handler URLs configured in `LocalSettings.php`.

+These requests are handled by CGI scripts calling the scripts doing the actual work.
+They are implemented in Python and can be found in `https://github.com/4training/pywikitools`

 ## ODT-Generator
-This extension adds a menu entry for logged-in users to start the ODT generator on worksheets where it is available.
-This part is found in the includes/ subdirectory and is in PHP.
-A JavaScript part (based on JQuery) is found in the resources/ subdirectory and handles user interaction with this menu item: When a user clicks on it, this script sends a POST request to the handler URL configured in `$wgForTrainingToolsGenerateOdtUrl`.
+Configuration variable for the handler URL: `$wgForTrainingToolsGenerateOdtUrl`.
 It sends the following parameters with it:
 * `worksheet` (in the form of `page/languagecode`)
 * `user` (the user name requesting the ODT generator; receives an email afterwards)

-The actual work is found in a python repository with the CGI handler script and the script doing the actual work.
+## CorrectBot
+Configuration variable for the handler URL: `$wgForTrainingToolsCorrectBotUrl`.
+It sends the following parameters with it:
+* `worksheet` (in the form of `page/languagecode`)

 # Installation and Configuration
 Copy the extension files into `mediawiki/extensions/`